openfootball/world/README.md

 Use the `sportdb` command line tool to build your own `football.db` copy from the plain text data sets.
 [More »](http://openfootball.github.io/build.html)

-Note:  The Super League includes teams from Lichtenstein (e.g. ??).
+Note:  The Super League includes teams from Lichtenstein (e.g. FC Vaduz).

 ## Questions?
 Comments?